kyleecodes/selftaught-projects-monorepo/README.md

-# A collection of projects from university!
+# A Collection of Self-Led Projects

+From early days of learning to code.
+Not ALL projects, just a few I organized well enough in my days of infancy dev documentation.

-**Currently there are 25 projects here and 16 links for projects hosted in other repos.
-Not all projects are assignments.**
+25 projects here and 16 links for projects hosted in other repos.

-*Projects have varying levels of documentation.
-Not all projects from uni are shown.
-I have permission from professors to share these.*

 ---

-## Projects in other repos:
-*in no particular order*
+## Linked Projects:

 - [Spotify API Visualization (Python)](https://github.com/kyleecodes/Spotify-Visualization)
 - [Genius API Lyrics Scraper (Python)](https://github.com/kyleecodes/Lyrics-Scraper)